Friday, November 11, 2005

 "Utah Laws Not Likely to Change - Mormon-controlled Legislature"

-From the Salt Lake Tribune article, "Is Utah a 'baby warehouse'?" (see Adoption Warehouse link above):
+From the Salt Lake Tribune article, "Is Utah a 'baby warehouse'?" :

 Proposals to amend Utah adoption laws have fallen flat before the predominantly Mormon Legislature.
 The Church of Jesus Christ of Latter-day Saints runs 12 of the state's 37 licensed adoption agencies.
 A bill before the 2005 Legislature would mandate offering psychological counseling to all birth mothers.
 That move, or requiring a judge to sign off on all relinquishments, might prevent lawsuits like the one filed by the McDonalds, Lowry said.
 (Utah adoption attorney Phillip Lowry)